TigerBSD/TigerBSD/README.md

 3. Boot your ThinkPad from the memory stick.
 4. The installer will guide you through the rest.
 Further documentation on the installation process is [available should you need it](docs/guided_install.md).

+## Copyright and license

+The FreeBSD source tree which is included in this repository as a subtree under the `FreeBSD` directory under the root of this repository has it's copyright and license information available in the file `COPYRIGHT` in the root of the `FreeBSD` directory.

+Everything else in this repository outside of the above metioned directory has it's copyright and license information available in the file `LICENSE` in the root of the repository.

 [msimgdl]: https://github.com/eriknstr/FreeBSD-Custom-ThinkPad/releases/download/v0.0.0/msimgdl.png
 [msimg]: https://github.com/eriknstr/FreeBSD-Custom-ThinkPad/releases/download/v0.0.0/eriknstr-bsd-0.0.0-memstick.img